 The American Revolution Institute Shop sells apparel, gifts, books and other items, most of them offered exclusively in the shop.
-To order, contact us at firstname.lastname@example.org or 202.785.2040.
+Orders of the new book, America’s First Veterans, are being taken online.
+To order other items, contact us at firstname.lastname@example.org or 202.785.2040.
 Shipping costs $5.00 per order within the contiguous United States.

 Apparel & Gifts